 In the US, Halloween and Thanksgiving partner with chilly air to remind us that autumn is here and winter is coming.
 But the seasons announce themselves differently in Italy.
 Though Italians have many holidays and traditions, the celebration of food is the tide that carries them from one season to the next.
 Many festivals celebrate the arrival of a prized fruit or vegetable.
 In autumn, it's pears and apples, escarole and lacinato kale, mushrooms and chestnuts.
 And in October, one of Italy's greatest treasures, the olive harvest and precious Extra Virgin Olive Oil.

-The other day, I sent Giovanna an e-mail and asked what she loves most about autumn in Italy.
-She responded with a lovely note all about it – including a recipe for traditional Castagnaccio – a chestnut flour cake with raisins, pine nuts, walnuts, and of course, olive oil.
+The other day, I sent Giovanna (you may remember her spectacular ragu sauce) an e-mail and asked what she loves most about autumn in Italy.
+She responded with a lovely note all about it - including a recipe for traditional Castagnaccio - a chestnut flour cake with raisins, pine nuts, walnuts, and of course, olive oil.
 You can read her post here, but be warned that it may inspire you to hop a plane to experience Italy in the autumn for yourself.

 The US is my home and I love our holidays and traditions, but I've noticed a shift in my focus on the changing seasons.
 I'd like to think of it as a little part of Italy that I get to keep.

-This fall I’m celebrating the arrival of first crop apples, Brussels sprouts, broccoli, and – one of my favorites – acorn squash.
+This fall I'm celebrating the arrival of first crop apples, Brussels sprouts, broccoli, Delicata Squash (to make my favorite Delicata Squash Soup) and - one of my favorites - acorn squash.
 Sliced into wedges and roasted, the skin blisters and softens, the flesh turns silky and sweet.
-It’s the perfect ode to autumn.
-If you grew up eating acorn squash, I wouldn’t be surprised to hear that your mom (or dad) roasted it in halves, cut side up, filled with butter and brown sugar.
-This recipe is just a riff on that – with a bit of depth from maple syrup and the slightest black pepper kick.
+It's the perfect ode to autumn.
+If you grew up eating acorn squash, I wouldn't be surprised to hear that your mom (or dad) roasted it in halves, cut side up, filled with butter and brown sugar.
+This recipe is just a riff on that - with a bit of depth from maple syrup and the slightest black pepper kick.